xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n008 - **The Vowel Code** Check alternative solutions, specially the 2nd one.

-n009 - **Assemble string** DIDN'T SOLVE IT ON FIRST TRY, you gotta try again!!!!
+n009 - **Assemble string** DIDN'T SOLVE IT ON FIRST TRY, you gotta try again!!!! n010 - **CamelCase Method** It went well but there's a little detail that tricked me.
+DO IT AGAIN!!!!